souvikcseiitk/gate_cse_gpt/README.md

 This repo is mostly a modification of [Dropbox-ai-chat](https://github.com/pathway-labs/dropbox-ai-chat/tree/main)

 # ⚠ CAUTION ⚠
 This project is under development.
-I am commiting for a bootcamp evaluation, will need to modify a lot before it's ready to use.
+I am commiting it on github, for the pathway-iitk-iitbhu bootcamp evaluation, the genesis of the project.
+The project needs lots of modification before it's ready to use.

 It's not recommended to use this as of now.
 This is using a GPT-2 as of now and is full of hallucinations.